How Will the Family Court Make a Decision about My Children?

 In England and Wales, the Court makes decisions by considering what is in a child’s best interests, not the parents’ best interests.

 This may be confusing and upsetting if you believe it’s your right to see your child but the Court is stopping you from doing so.
-In reality, the Court will prioritise the rights of the child, over the parents’ rights.
-So it’s always important to put your child’s needs first.
+In reality, the Court will prioritise the rights of the child over the parents’ rights, so it’s always important to put your child’s needs first.

-What is the Welfare Checklist?
+What Is The Welfare Checklist?

 When deciding what is in a child’s best interests, the Court will follow certain guidelines called the Welfare Checklist.

-• The wishes and feelings of the child (if they are old enough)
+• The wishes and feelings of the child if they are old enough

 • The child’s physical and emotional needs

-• If a child has suffered harm as a result of the care they have received from either parent
+• If a child has suffered harm as a result of the care that they have received from either parent

 • If each parent is able to care for the child